How to administer Azure Cache for Redis

 Yes, you can manage your scheduled updates using the following PowerShell cmdlets:

-- Explore more Azure Cache for Redis premium tier features.
+Learn more about Azure Cache for Redis features.